Sophisticated traveler sitting on a cruise ship balcony reading a tablet at sunrise

 The first question is not “Does this sound fun?”
 It is: Does this fit my ship’s day in port?

 Be careful with phrases like “approximately four hours.”
-That may not include the walk back, traffic, tender line, restroom stop, shopping delay, or time spent finding your guide.
+That may not include the walk back, traffic, tender line, restroom stop, or shopping delay.

 Confirm the meeting point